kommanderapp/kmd-uwp/README.md

-# kmd-uwp
+# kmd - Kommander
 kommander is next generation uwp file manager with focus on usability.

 It will *probably* change the way you work with your files.

-Project is in active development now.
+Project is in active development **now**.

 Release Date: **11/30/2017**